 The Youth Advisory Council is designed to provide youth with an engaging environment to interact with local law enforcement.
 The group will meet monthly with members of the department.

-The Youth Police Academy is a free, one-week academy designed to help young people explore career and leadership opportunities, life skills and character education.
+The Youth Police Academy is a free, one-week overnight academy designed to help young people explore career and leadership opportunities, life skills and character education.
 Participants spend the week participating in law enforcement classroom instruction, practical applications and scenarios.
 Recruits participate in drill and ceremony, physical training, classroom instruction and practical exercises in patrol techniques, domestic violence, crime-scene processing and the execution of traffic stops.
-They also utilize a firearms simulator and participate in team-building exercises.
+They participate in team-building exercises.
 Lunch and dinner are provided daily.

 For questions, contact PFC Lilly at 410-313-2610, or [email protected].